Security Model

 Platform Support

-Resource limits use Unix RLIMIT_AS and RLIMIT_NOFILE, supported on Linux and macOS.
-On Windows, limits are not enforced (a warning is issued).
+Memory limits are handled by sandtrap (Linux: kernel-enforced, macOS: checkpoint-based, Windows: no-op).
+File descriptor limits use RLIMIT_NOFILE on Linux/macOS.
+On Windows, resource limits are not enforced (a warning is issued).

 See Agent Resource Limits and VFS Size Limits for configuration details.